 What To Expect After Vaginal Birth

 Yes, those big contractions are over.
 But, you will experience contractions or afterpains even after delivery as your uterus shrinks back to its normal size.
 Breastfeeding may also contribute to contractions as it produces hormones that cause the uterus to contract.
 You will also have to face heavy bleeding during the first day.
 You may even pass small clots.
 However, the blood flow gradually decreases and it can last up to six weeks.
 The perineum, the area between your vagina and rectum, will be swollen after vaginal birth.
+You may experience pain when you pass urine on the first day.
+However, the pain goes away in a day or so.
+So, how do you tackle all these? here you go.

 Use Ice Packs